- Super-strong (up to 170 kg/cm²)

 Suitable for repairs to metal, ceramics, porcelain, crystal, glass, ivory, pearls, precious stones and various synthetics (polyester, bakelite, formica, rigid polystyrene and acrylic glass (Perspex®).

-Only apply at temperatures between +5°C and +35°C. Product cures by mixing resin and hardener.
+Only apply at temperatures between +10 °C and +35 °C. Product cures by mixing the resin and the hardener.

 Preferably wear gloves.